Undergraduate Resume and Cover Letter

 • Ensure consistent and correct use of punctuation and capitalization.

-• Use the language of your specific industry when you are sure it will be understood
+• Use the language of your specific industry when you are sure it will be understood.

-• Limit use of abbreviations/acronyms
+• Limit the use of abbreviations/acronyms.

 • Avoid the use of pronouns ("I" and "me") and unnecessary articles such as "a” and "the."

-• Use consistent verb tense (present tense for current positions; past tense for previous work)
+• Use consistent verb tense (present tense for current positions; past tense for previous work).

-• Use conventional abbreviations and capitalization for resumes
+• Use conventional abbreviations and capitalization for resumes.

-• Spell out months and street addresses (August not Aug; Street, Avenue not St., Ave.)
+• Spell out months (August not Aug).

 • Abbreviate states using the U.S. Postal abbreviations.
-Be sure to capitalize both letters in the abbreviation (AZ not Az; CA not Ca)
+Be sure to capitalize both letters in the abbreviation (AZ not Az; CA not Ca).

-• Capitalize languages (i.e. Spanish not spanish)
+• Capitalize languages (i.e. Spanish not spanish).

-• Write out all years fully in consistent format (2016 - 2017 not 2016-17)
+• Write out all years fully in consistent format (2016 - 2017 not 2016-17).

-• Periods are not required when using bullets; periods may or may not be used, but you must be consistent throughout
+• Periods are not required when using bullets; periods may or may not be used, but you must be consistent throughout (leaving them out often results in a cleaner, less-cluttered document).

 • Be extremely careful when spelling and capitalizing computer software and hardware.
 Check the correct spelling and capitalization with the manuals. (ex.
-PowerPoint not Powerpoint)
+PowerPoint not Powerpoint).

 Sample Resumes